-Person-time and HIV events will be included in this analysis based on each individual's scheduled duration of participation in steps 1 and 2, as determined at randomization.
-Specifically, individuals who refuse injections, pills or both, or need to receive open-label TDF/FTC (e.g. due to pregnancy) will be included in this analysis in their original randomization arm for the duration of their originally scheduled participation in Steps 1 and 2.
+To preserve the integrity of randomization, person-time and HIV events will be included in this analysis based on each individual's scheduled duration of participation in steps 1 and 2, as determined at randomization.
+Specifically, individuals who refuse injections, pills or both, or who receive open-label study product (e.g. due to pregnancy) will be included in this analysis in their original randomization arm for the duration of their originally scheduled participation in Steps 1 and 2.

 The Hazard Ratio (HR) comparing CAB LA vs TDF/FTC and a 95% confidence intervals will be estimated using a Cox proportional hazards model with treatment arm as the only covariate, stratified by site using data from steps 1 and 2 only.
-We will test the hypothesis Ho: HR = 1.0 versus Ha: HR < 1.0 using $\alpha = 0.025$.
+We will test the hypothesis Ho: HR = 1.0 versus Ha: HR $\neq$ 1.0 using $\alpha$ = 0.05.
 Treatment efficacy will be estimated as TE = 1 - HR.